quantumghent/quantumghent.github.io/_pages/research.md

 # Research
 <p style="text-align:justify">
-Research in the Quantum Group @ Ugent is focused on solving the quantum many-body problem using quantum tensor networks, and on applications to condensed matter physics, quantum field theory, atomic physics and quantum computing:
+Research in the Quantum Group @ Ugent is focused on solving the quantum many-body problem by means of quantum tensor networks.
+We develop the theory of and novel computational methods for tensor networks, and apply those to problems in condensed matter physics, quantum field theory, atomic physics and quantum computing:
 </p>

 <div class="svg-container">